Home > General Information

 Who can participate

-The courses are intended for PhD students in Operations Research.
-However, Master students in mathematics, econometrics or computer science who acquired enough prerequisites are also welcome.
-Further information can be obtained from the LNMB director or from the lecturers of the courses.
-Furthermore, government and/or business employees who want to follow a course may participate.
+The courses are primarily intended for PhD students in Operations Research.
+Master's students in mathematics, econometrics or computer science who meet the necessary prerequisites are also welcome.

 Credit points

-Participants are expected to make exercises (homework) during or at the end of the course to show that they have understood the contents of the course.
-The credits (including for the attendance of the course) for participants who have passed the exercises successfully have been set at 4 EC per course (1 EC is equivalent to 28 hours work).
-In case the courses are only attended (or when the exercises are not passed successfully and all attendance requirements have been fulfilled), then the workload is set at 1 EC.
+Participants are expected to complete exercises (homework) during or at the end of each course to demonstrate their understanding of the material.
+Participants who successfully pass the exercises receive 4 EC per course (1 EC is equivalent to 28 hours of work, including course attendance).
+If a course is only attended, or if the exercises are not passed but all attendance requirements are met, the workload is set at 1 EC.

 In addition to the courses, the PhD programme includes the annual LNMB Conference on the Mathematics of Operations Research.
-During this conference prominent - usually foreign - researchers lecture on special topics or on recent research.
-PhD students can give a PhD presentation presenting their own research results.
-Full attendance at the LNMB conference is credited by 1 EC.
+During this conference, prominent — usually international — researchers give lectures on special topics or recent research developments.
+PhD students may give a PhD presentation to present their own research results.
+Full attendance at the LNMB Conference is credited with 1 EC.
 Contact the secretariat if a certificate is required.

 Certificates